apache/apisix/docs/en/latest/upgrade-guide-from-2.15.x-to-3.0.0.md

     - admin_api_mtls
     - admin_api_version

-You can find the exact new location of these config items in `conf/config-default.yaml`.
+You can find the exact new location of these configuration in `conf/config-default.yaml`.

-###### Update config items
+###### Update configuration

-Some config items have been removed in 3.0.0 and replaced with new config items.
-If you are using these config items, then you need to update them to the new config items.
+Some configuration have been removed in 3.0.0 and replaced with new configuration.
+If you are using these configuration, then you need to update them to the new configuration.

 Adjustment content:

   * Removed `enable_http2` and `listen_port` from `apisix.ssl` and replaced with `apisix.ssl.listen`

-  If you have this config item in `conf/config.yaml` like:
+  If you have this configuration in `conf/config.yaml` like:

   ```yaml
     ssl: